shiiScripts/scripter-api-docs/content/guides/main.md

 # Introduction

 Shismo Scripter is a plugin which reads and executes code based on both Shismo's and RuneLite's inbuilt APIs.
-You can create your own completely customisable automated scripts written in Java/Groovy.
+You can create your own completely customisable automated scripts written in JavaScript with Java bindings.

 **How do I use this documentation?**